CS-3311-JDE-3346/vocoder-webapp/README.md

 easier for us as well as coding out the vocoder ourselves would also give us knowledge in vocoders ourselves, which would make implementing the educational aspects later even easier for us.

+## Version 0.2.0

+### Bug Fixes
+- Identity of back-end setup segmententation fault uncovered.
+Attempting to run Projucer in a WSL shell, as opposed to a WSL desktop environment, might return a null pointer to a desktop instance whose members are attempted to be accessed.
+The solution is to configure a remote desktop in WSL and setup the back-end there.

 Our technologies used are Next.js, React, and JUCE, and the programming languages used are JavaScript, HTML, CSS, and C. Since this is a website, it can work on any platform or device with a web browser.

 # Getting Started